 Signup for our weekly newsletter.
 Cancel at any time.

-Senou Kounouho is a Pratt first-year and a staff reporter of The Chronicle's 118th volume.
+Senou Kounouho is a Pratt sophomore and a university news editor of The Chronicle's 119th volume.